 Safety is one of your top priorities as a property manager.
-There are many ways to provide safe living spaces: solid doors, extra locks, security guards and a gated community, etc. Our goal is to list a few safety tips that you might not have thought of yet.
+There are many ways to provide a safe community: solid doors, extra locks, lots of lighting around the property, security guards, a gated entry, etc. Our goal is to list a few safety tips that you might not have thought of yet.

 These five safety tips will help give your tenants peace of mind.

 One of the most important rules in real estate is to know who is supposed to be in each unit.
 If strangers are walking around your properties, your residents might get uncomfortable.